MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/install-one-computer.md

 - Workflow account

-For more information about the permissions that these accounts require, see "Accounts Required During Setup" in the [Planning Guide for System Center - Service Manager](plan-sm.md).
+For more information about the permissions that these accounts require, see **Accounts Required During Setup** in the [Planning Guide for System Center - Service Manager](plan-sm.md).
 Before you start, ensure that Microsoft SQL&nbsp;Server is installed on the computer.

-### To install the Service Manager management server, database, and console
+### Install the Service Manager management server, database, and console

 1. Sign in to the physical computer by using an account that has administrative credentials.